 Swenson received much recognition for her work, including a Guggenheim fellowship, Amy Lowell Traveling Scholarship, Ford Foundation grant, Bollingen Prize for poetry, and MacArthur Fellowship.
 She served as a Chancellor of the Academy of American Poets from 1980 until her death in 1989.

-Go here to explore the finding aid for the May Swenson Papers at Washington University.
+Go here to explore the finding aid for the May Swenson Papers and other Swenson resources at Washington University.